Service level agreement - server hosting and management

 In order to ensure (as far as is possible) that all systems are fully protected and cannot interfere with the operation of other systems on the network ITS apply the latest patches to all its servers.
 This occurs automatically without prior notification.
 It is the responsibility of the custodian to ensure that applications continue to function in this scenario.
 ITS will not be responsible for application failures arising from updates to the Operating System or to layered software which it is maintaining under this agreement.

 The custodian must maintain the patch level of software for which he/she has responsibility to ensure (as far as is possible) that the system is protected from vulnerabilities and cannot disrupt other network services.
 ITS reserve the right to disconnect the system without prior notice if it is identified as the cause of network service disruption.

 3.4 Network Services

-By default, all Internet access to the system is denied by the Firewall; external access through the Firewall is subject to PLN Firewall Security Policy.
+By default, all Internet access to the system is denied by the Firewall; external access through the Firewall is subject to ITS Firewall Security Policy.

 3.5 Hardware Maintenance

 ITS will include the host server farm on its maintenance contract (subject to availability) to provide Monday to Friday 9am to 5pm [4 hour] response cover to ensure the highest capacity of the virtual farm is maintained.

 High availability for virtual servers mean they are capable of running on any physical host in the far,

 ITS will pro-actively monitor the operation of the components of the server and initiate parts replacement when potentially failing components are identified.
 Any necessary downtime to replace components will be scheduled by agreement with the custodian.